FusionWorks/jbrowse-adam/README.md

 ###Preliminary preparations:

-In folder resources/sample exists tracks for test purpose.
+In folder resources/sample exists tracks for test purpose. dedupped_20.bam.adam don't contain all data.
+Only first 100 Mb of 550.

 File local.conf already configured to use them in local-mode.